Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Introduction

-where $A$ is a fixed Hermitian matrix of finite rank and $B=B(N)$ is an $N\times N$ matrix changing in a regular way as $N\to\infty$.
+where $A$ is a fixed Hermitian matrix of finite rank, and $B=B(N)$ is an $N\times N$ matrix changing in a regular way as $N\to\infty$.
 In this formulation the problem was thoroughly studied by Guionnet and Ma\"\i da \cite{GM}.

 \item A normalized Schur function \eqref{eq_Normalized_Schur} can be interpreted as the expectation of a certain observable in the probabilistic model of uniformly random lozenge tilings of planar domains.
-The asymptotic analysis of \eqref{eq_Normalized_Schur} as $N\to\infty$ with $x_i=\exp(y_i/\sqrt{N})$ and fixed $y_i$s gives a way to prove the local convergence of random tiling to a distribution of random matrix origin --- the GUE--corners process (the name GUE--minors process is also used).
+The asymptotic analysis of \eqref{eq_Normalized_Schur} as $N\to\infty$ with $x_i=\exp (y_i/\sqrt{N})$ and fixed $y_i$s gives a way to prove the local convergence of random tiling to a distribution of random matrix origin, the GUE-corners process (the name \textit{GUE-minors process} is also used).
 Informal argument explaining that such convergence should hold was suggested earlier by Okounkov and Reshetikhin in \cite{OR-birth}.

-\item When $\lambda$ is a \emph{staircase Young diagram} with $2N$ rows of lengths $N-1,N-1, N-2,N-2,\dots,1,1,0,0$, \eqref{eq_Normalized_Schur} gives the expectation of a certain observable for the uniformly random configurations of the six--vertex model with domain wall boundary conditions (equivalently, Alternating Sign Matrices).
-Asymptotic behavior as $N\to\infty$ with $x_i=\exp(y_i/\sqrt{N})$ and fixed $y_i$ gives a way to study the local limit of the six--vertex model with domain wall boundary conditions near the boundary.
+\item When $\lambda$ is a \emph{staircase Young diagram} with $2N$ rows of lengths ${N-1},{N-1}, {N-2}, {N-2}, \ldots, 1, 1, 0, 0$, \eqref{eq_Normalized_Schur} gives the expectation of an observable (closely related to the Fourier transform of the number of vertices of type $a$ on a given row) for the uniformly random configurations of the six-vertex model with domain wall boundary conditions (equivalently, alternating sign matrices).
+Asymptotic behavior as $N\to\infty$ with $x_i=\exp(y_i/\sqrt{N})$ and fixed $y_i$ gives a way to study the local limit of the six-vertex model with domain wall boundary conditions near the boundary.

-\item For the same staircase $\lambda$ the expression involving \eqref{eq_Normalized_Schur} with $k=4$ and Schur polynomials replaced by the characters of symplectic group gives the mean of the boundary-to-boundary current for the completely packed $O(n=1)$ dense loop model, see \cite{GNP}.
-The asymptotics (now with fixed $x_i$, not depending on $N$) gives the limit behavior of this current, significant for the understanding of this model.
+\item For the same staircase $\lambda$ the expression involving \eqref {eq_Normalized_Schur} with $k=4$ and Schur polynomials replaced by the characters of symplectic group gives the mean of the boundary-to-boundary current for the completely packed $O(n=1)$ dense loop model; see \cite{GNP}.
+The asymptotics (now with fixed $x_i$, not depending on $N$) gives the limit behavior of this current, significant for the understanding of this model. \end{itemize}